Arjunil/intro-to-data-science/README.md

 # intro-to-data-science
-Contains work from the online course at Udacity
+Contains exercises from the online course at Udacity